Starting A Business By The Numbers

-According to one Gallop poll, at least one half of American adults consider starting a business as a career option.
+Starting a business is desired by more than one-half of U.S. adults.
+According to one Gallop poll, more than one half of American adults (57%) would prefer to be self-employed versus working for someone else.
 That’s not only interesting news, but it also represents an enormous number of people.
-At first the size of that population took me by surprise.
-The more I thought, it began to make perfect sense.
-Here’s how I made the connection between entrepreneurship and its attraction for at least 70 million Americans.
+At first, the vast size of that population took me by surprise.
+But the more I thought, it began to make perfect sense.
+Here’s the connection between entrepreneurship and its attraction for at least 70 million Americans.